-You will find a collection of 3D photos enhancing the pages of this vintage-themed website.
-The old fashioned images are in the double-picture Stereograph format which you can view without the need for special glasses.
-The modern images are in the Anaglyph format, and you'll need 3D glasses to view them.
-All the 3D pictures are remarkable to view.
-Have fun!
+You will find a collection of vintage 3D photos enhancing various pages throughout this vintage-themed website.
+Some old fashioned images are in the double-picture Stereograph format which you can view without the need for special glasses.

 Anaglyph drawings utilize a two-color printing process, and a two-color viewer consisting of special glasses with relevant colored lenses.
 The same picture is printed first with a red ink and then with a greenish-blue ink.

 Your left eye looks through a red lens that filters out the red lines, so it only sees the greenish-blue lines on the picture.
 Simultaneously, your right eye looks through a greenish-blue lens that filters out the greenish-blue lines, so it sees only the red lines on the picture.
 Your brain combines the two pictures into one image giving the illusion of depth.

 Anaglyph photos and anaglyph movies follow a similar color process.
 Cameras with two tinted lenses are used, each lens filming from a slightly different position relative to the distance your eyes are apart.